janz02/beer/src/api/README.md

 - It's easier to update because you don't have to rewrite it, only regenerate it
 - They are type checked, so if something changes in the backend, you get compile time error message after the client is regenerated
-- You can automatically regenerate the client in the CI to ensure that the client matches the backend APIs
+- The CI checks the version of the client, if it's out of date the build will fail and you have to fix and commit it.

 ## Authentication